vosaul/status.im/content/tutorials.md

 You can build Status yourself for either Android or iOS by following [these guidelines](https://wiki.status.im/contributing/development/building-status/).
 There, you will find instructions for installing an Android simulator, or starting up Status in the Xcode simulator.

-## Networking and Debugging

-{{% tabs Device Emulator %}}

-{{% tab Device %}}

-First, connect your phone to your Wi-Fi network (do not use USB).
+Then, connect your phone to your Wi-Fi network (do not use USB).
 Development machine and phone should be in the same network.
 Navigate to the Console, select the `/debug` command and choose the `On` suggestion.
 You’ll get back a message telling you that debugging is on, and that you can use the [status-dev-cli](https://github.com/status-im/status-dev-cli) tools.

 You also need to install `status-dev-cli` to make talking between Status and your machine a breeze.